Real generosity is not a grandiose gesture that makes a sudden, mighty statement.

 Leading with a generous spirit means more than giving of yourself.
 It’s about leading with freedom.
 It’s taking that little scorecard we all keep in our pockets—the calculating one that keeps tabs on who owes what and when—and ripping it into oblivion—letting it gently fly away on a breeze, never giving it a second thought.
 It goes beyond forgiving someone’s wrongs; it’s believing in someone’s future, and with a full heart, helping them grasp it.

 Practicing generosity can feel uncomfortable, and maybe even kind of foolish.
 In a world where we face dashed dreams and disappointing people, this is a natural response.
 Yet paradoxically when we persevere with a generous spirit, we receive far more than we give.
 We see others in ourselves and ourselves in others.
-And, we start seeing the light in the darkness—and the good in what we otherwise would have have otherwise missed.
+And, we start seeing the light in the darkness—and the good in what we otherwise would have otherwise missed.
 We realize that when we give to someone else, we can’t help but simultaneously give to ourselves.

 Generosity is always linked on some level to vulnerability, which is what makes it so hard.
 We’re afraid of being hurt, of feeling taken advantage of, and giving—only to receive nothing.
 But just as still water ripples with every movement, so do our actions affect everything around us, including ourselves